scope-lab-vu/chariot/README.md

 11. Check deployment manager terminals to verify that simulated actions were invoked.

-12. At this point initial deployment is complete and now we can test autonomous resilience by injecting a node failure.
+12. At this point initial deployment is complete and now we can test autonomous resilience by injecting a node egress (failure).
 To do this, first start the management engine without initial deployment flag.
    ```bash
    chariot-me
    ```